Extemporaneous speaking: Delivery

-During a speech, the Speaker's triangle" is fairly common.
+During a speech, the "speaker's triangle" is fairly common.
 In it, a competitor stands in the middle of the stage for the introduction, walks to the left for their first point, moves back to the middle for their second point, walks to the right for their third point, and walks to the middle (and sometimes forward) for their conclusion.

-In addition using body language such as posture and hand movements is an important part of the event and many judges consider nonverbal communication as well as the structure of the speech.
+In addition, using body language, such as posture and hand movements, is an important part of the event and many judges consider nonverbal communication as well as the structure of the speech.

-Extemporaneous Speaking sometimes allows for the use of index cards, but many competitors forgo their usage as they hinder effective delivery, and most leagues do not allow them outside of novice competitions.
+Extemporaneous speaking sometimes allows for the use of index cards, but many competitors forgo their usage as they hinder effective delivery, and most leagues do not allow them outside of novice competitions.

 Preparation

-In preparing an Extemporaneous Speech, competitors consult with a variety of sources and attempt to make an outline for their speech.
-Before personal computers, teams would bring packets of sources with them around the country but now most competitors elect to store their sources on a laptop computer.
-However, even after the invention of the internet, its use was prohibited until fairly recently when many competitions started to allow it over the COVID-19 pandemic.
+In preparing an extemporaneous speech, competitors consult a variety of sources and attempt to make an outline for their speech.
+Before personal computers, teams would bring packets of citations with them around the country, but now, most competitors elect to store their sources on a laptop computer.
+However, the use of the internet was prohibited until fairly recently, when many competitions started to allow it during the COVID-19 pandemic.

 Types of extemp

-Some tournaments both offer Domestic (The United States) and International Extemp, focusing on issues in the United States and around the world respectively.
-However, some tournaments, such as the Tournaments of Champions, will choose one, since nationally competitive students are prepared for both.
+Some tournaments offer both Domestic (United States) and International Extemp, focusing on issues in the United States and around the world, respectively.
+However, some tournaments, such as the Tournament of Champions, will choose one, since nationally competitive students are prepared for both.